-Mark59 Version 5.0 is now AvailableThis is a major release with significant updates.
-See the Downloads section for more details
+Mark59 Version 5.2 is now AvailableThis is a minor release and an updated user guide is now available, see the Downloads section for more details

 Mark59 Performance and Volume Testing Framework

 background image courtesy wickipedia: Exorcism_of_the_Gerasene_demoniac

 The Mark59 Performance and Volume Framework simplifies JMeter performance testing via automated test execution, reporting, SLA comparison and trend analysis.
 Java Selenium can also be incorporated to accelerate script development.

 Mark59 is an open-source Java-based set of tools, with the aim of providing the capability of performance testing applications in a regular, repeatable manner, by having a focus on the automated detection of SLA breaches in a test, and highlighting trends and issues with the application under test over time.
 It is designed so that this is achievable without necessarily needing to have purely specialist performance test skills.We’ve avoided calling Mark59 a ‘framework’, as that word is often used in test automation to describe ‘clever’ software hiding or overlying core technologies, so people using them don't have a fair chance to feel motivated and to learn the proper skills they need in the industry.
 Rather, for example, our integration of two of two popular products in test automation, JMeter and Selenium, along with the work we have put into our examples and documentation, hopefully gives Performance Testers and Automation Testers an insight into scripting skills that can be easily learnt and benefit each other’s skill sets.Mark59 was designed to run on Windows or Linux-based operating systems, and is compatible with Macs.

 Select the appropriate zip version to download the executable jar files and samples.
 Linux and Windows compatible.As of Mark59 v3+ all projects are contained in a single zip file.If you are looking for the source code, see: https://github.com/mark-5-9/mark59